Parks and Open Spaces

 Salisbury City Council is currently reviewing the management and development needs of the parks, open spaces, play areas and allotment sites in Salisbury.
 As a part of this, we have drawn up dedicated plans for a number of the sites listed above.
 Please contact us on 01722 342867 for more detailed information.

-We are currently undertaking a review of Victoria Park – with up to £230,000 set to be invested in the park starting in spring 2014.
+We are currently discussing and developing plans for Victoria Park – with up to £230,000 set to be invested in the park starting in spring 2015.

 Other open spaces